Recipients of the Third Jerwood/Photoworks Awards Announced

 Silvia Rosi and Theo Simpson

 Presented every two years, the Awards are open to artists using photography who are based in the UK and within ten years of establishing their practice.
-The Jerwood/Photoworks Awards are a collaboration between Jerwood Charitable Foundation and Photoworks, supported by Arts Council England and Official Print Partner, Spectrum Photographic.
+The Jerwood/Photoworks Awards are a collaboration between Jerwood Arts and Photoworks, supported by Arts Council England and Official Print Partner, Spectrum Photographic.

 Selected from over 450 submissions, Silvia Rosi and Theo Simpson will each receive: